 Emilia A. Quesada

-Emilia A. Quesada is a founding partner and Chair of the Insurance Practice Group who focuses her practice in the areas of complex commercial litigation, with specialized knowledge in insurance disputes including life, health, disability and ERISA claims, insurance coverage defense, the ﬁnancial services industry, banking litigation, construction and real estate litigation including owners, contractors, design professionals and construction matters, and products liability issues.
+Emilia A. Quesada is a founding partner and Chair of the Firm’s Insurance Practice Group, focusing her practice in the areas of complex commercial litigation with specialized knowledge in insurance disputes including life, health, disability and ERISA claims, insurance coverage defense, the ﬁnancial services industry, banking litigation, construction and real estate litigation including owners, contractors and design professionals, products liability, labor and employment matters, and class actions.

-Ms. Quesada has represented numerous Fortune 500 companies throughout her career, including insurance organizations, financial institutions, retailers, manufacturing concerns, oil and gas companies, and chemical companies, as well as publicly-traded entities and privately owned businesses in the prosecution and defense of life, health, disability and ERISA matters, insurance coverage disputes, agent claims, interpleaders, structured settlement disputes, vicarious liability issues, general commercial litigation claims including business disputes, business torts, fraud and RICO claims, consumer claims including FDUTPA, FCRA and TCPA claims, officer/director liability claims, product liability matters, real estate and construction litigation, and numerous other civil claims in state and federal courts throughout Florida, as well as before the American Arbitration Association.
-Ms. Quesada is AV-rated by Martindale-Hubbell Peer Review Ratings, the highest rating possible, and a certified FINRA arbitrator.
+Ms. Quesada has represented numerous Fortune 500 companies throughout her career including insurance organizations, financial institutions, retailers, manufacturing concerns, oil and gas companies, and chemical companies, as well as publicly-traded entities and privately owned businesses, in the prosecution and defense of life, health, disability and ERISA matters, insurance coverage disputes, agent claims, interpleaders, structured settlement disputes, vicarious liability issues, general commercial litigation claims including business disputes, business torts, fraud and RICO claims, consumer claims including FDUTPA, FCRA and TCPA claims, officer/director liability claims, product liability matters, and a panoply of civil claims in state and federal courts throughout Florida.

-Prior to forming SMGQ, Ms. Quesada was a partner at the national firm Adorno & Yoss LLP, and a senior associate at Hunton & Williams LLP (n/k/a Hunton Andrews Kurth), one of the largest U.S. based international law firms.
+Prior to forming SMGQ, Ms. Quesada was a partner at the national firm Adorno & Yoss LLP and a senior associate at Hunton & Williams LLP (n/k/a Hunton Andrews Kurth), one of the largest U.S. based international law firms.
 Ms. Quesada commenced her legal career in private practice at Steel Hector & Davis LLP (n/k/a Squire Patton Boggs) after completing a federal clerkship as an Honors Attorney through the Attorney General Honors Program for the U.S. Department of Justice in Atlanta, Georgia, where she was selected from over 2,500 applicants for one of eight positions.

 Ms. Quesada is admitted to practice in Florida, including the U.S. District Courts for the Southern, Middle and Northern Districts of Florida; in Georgia, including the Northern and Middle Districts of Georgia; in New York; and the U.S. Court of Appeals for the Eleventh Circuit.